Labour set to win Senedd election after surprise results

 Welsh Labour looks set to win the Senedd election after the party fought off challenges from the Tories to key red wall seats in North Wales

-Labour First Minister Mark Drakeford said his party had “exceeded expectations” to end Friday’s constituency count with 26 seats, three short of the number held in the last Welsh Parliament and five short of a majority.
+Labour First Minister Mark Drakeford said his party had “exceeded expectations” and ended Friday with 30 seats, just one short of a majority.

-The results of the Senedd’s 20 remaining regional seats are set to be announced on Saturday, with coronavirus restrictions at count venues having slowed down the process.
+The results of eight remaining regional seats, for South Wales Central and South Wales East, will be announced on Saturday, though Labour is not expected to pick up any more from that number.

-Meanwhile, the Welsh Conservatives have eight seats, including taking Vale of Clwyd from Labour, and Plaid Cymru have five having lost former leader Leanne Wood’s Rhondda seat to Labour.
+Meanwhile, the Welsh Conservatives have 12 seats, including taking Vale of Clwyd from Labour, Plaid Cymru have nine having lost former leader Leanne Wood’s Rhondda seat to Labour, and the Liberal Democrats have one.

 Labour declared its strong Senedd election performance as “an extraordinary set of results in extraordinary times” with the party favourite to retain control of the Welsh Government.